marcduiker/cloudflare-queues-demo/README.md

    `wrangler tail --format=json`

-6. Start the *producer* worker to send messages to the queue:
+6. Call the *producer* worker to send messages to the queue:

    `curl https://producer.<your-worker>.workers.dev`